-- 7. Agricultural Development Element: Reinforces the Ft.
-Defiance's community's commitment to continued diversification and enhancement of agriculture and agri-business opportunities. - 8.
+- ensure sustainable development that promotes the standard of living and self-sufficiency for local community members. - 7.
+Agricultural Development Element: Reinforces the Ft.
+Defiance's community's commitment to continued diversification and enhancement of agriculture and gari-business opportunities. - 8.
 Infrastructure Development Element: Provides direction to ensure that adequate infrastructure is available to support current and future Ft.
 Defiance community members, enterprises, housing and economic development initiatives. - 9.
 Community Facilities Element: Provides direction for providing services and developing Ft.
-Defiance's community amenities and facilities that enhance the quality of life for local residents and community members. - 10.
+Defiance's community amenities and facilities that enhance the auality of life for local residents and community members. - 10.
 Community Land Use Plan Administration: Describes how the Plan will be administered over time, including such issues as exceptions, amendments, and periodic reporting on the progress of the Plan's implementation.